microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/55.facebook-adapter/README.md

     C) A Page Access Token is generated.
 Copy it, it will be needed to connect the adapter.

-4 - Get the app credentials.
+- Get the app credentials.
 Go to Settings, Basic and copy the App Secret.

-5 - Set the tokens in appsettings.json file:
+- Set the tokens in appsettings.json file:

-    - VerifyToken (create one.
-It will be used to validate received messages)
-    - AppSecret (the one obtained in step 4)
-    - AccessToken (the one obtained in step 3.c)
+        FacebookVerifyToken (create one.
+It will be used to validate received messages) FacebookAppSecret (the one obtained in step 4) FacebookAccessToken (the one obtained in step 3.c)

-6 - Using a tunneling tool like [Ngrok](https://ngrok.com/download), expose the bot's endpoint.
+- Using a tunneling tool like [Ngrok](https://ngrok.com/download), expose the bot's endpoint.

-7 - Go back to the Facebook for Developers page and click on Messenger, Settings.
+- Go back to the Facebook for Developers page and click on Messenger, Settings.
     In the Webhooks section, click on Subscribe To Events button.

     A) Complete the Callback URL with the ngrok https URL adding   '/api/messages'.